PROFESSIONAL SPECIAL EFFECTS COBWEB SPINNER PRO

 Color: Red/Black or Blue/Black

 These are the same cobweb spinners the film industry in Hollywood uses on films as well as stage theater.
-The Cobweb Spinner Pro uses Aerodynamic airflow from the spinning fan blade which blows the material forward and bends outward from the lid lip as the product inside is flung out from tiny holes that create a stringy airborne web onto the area needed.
+The Cobweb Spinner Pro uses aerodynamic airflow from the spinning fan blades which blows the material forward and bends outward from the lid lip as the product inside is spun out from tiny holes that create a stringy airborne web onto the area needed.
 We have sold over 600 of these to production studios, Propmasters, Art Departments and scenic designers for theatrical stages.
-Used by: Universal Studios Halloween Haunt, Knott's Scary Farm, Queen Mary Dark Harbor, Haunt conventions in LA and Las Vegas and many more.
+Used by: Universal Studios Halloween Haunt, Knott's Scary Farm, Queen Mary Dark Harbor, Haunt conventions in LA, Las Vegas Haunts, just to name a few.

 It works much better and faster than shooting compressed air from a heavy air compressor through a hot glue gun.